kawaicheung/naming-things/manuscript/02_UseYourImagination.md

 # Use your imagination

 If you write in any one of the common software programming languages today, you probably do some amount of object-oriented programming.
-But, the term _object-oriented_ is a misnomer.
+But, I think the term _object-oriented_ is a misnomer.

 Most classes we create in code don't have a direct representation in the physical world.
 Introductory textbooks on object-oriented programming all seem to use examples involving dogs, cats, and birds (or cars, boats, and planes) as a way of describing how to code objects and interfaces.
 Unless you're a programmer at PetSmart, those aren't realistic examples.

+Really, we should call it _noun-oriented_ programming.
+Because a noun can be a person, place, thing, or idea.
+Most classes really are an idea...with functionality.

 Many objects manifest because a set of functionality and properties all have a common purpose and it makes sense to corral this stuff together.
-But, these objects don't always have an obvious physical translation, we lean on generic names that don't tell us much of anything.
+But, these "objects" don't always have an obvious physical translation so we lean on generic names that don't tell us much of anything.
 This is where wishy-washy class names like `UserManager`, `MessagingHelper`, and `AppHandler` are born.

 There are certainly ways around this.
 Sometimes these generic names are a sign that the guts of the object belong elsewhere.
 Maybe the methods inside of a `UserManager` can be moved to the `User` class itself.
 But, sometimes the situation isn't that clear cut.